emmajanedrews/base-template/_posts/2018-01-17-what-you-should-look-for-in-a-home-inspector.md

 The third and most important thing to look for is education.
 The inspector has to know what he’s looking at to call it properly, and that only comes through education.

-**4U Home Inspections has a much higher standard than the industry when it comes to having their inspectors educated.**&nbsp;Their home inspectors already come to them licensed.
+**4U Home Inspections has a much higher standard than the industry when it comes to having their inspectors educated.** Their home inspectors already come to them licensed.
 They also have to undergo a 250-hour apprenticeship before they can do an inspection on their own.
 After that, their reports are monitored until they’re exactly right.
 Inspectors in Maryland are required to do 16 hours of continuing education a year, but 4U Home Inspections’ inspectors average between 30 and 42 hours.

 Alan notes that you should also be mindful of the fact that most of the things that are missed in the industry are done so by individuals rather than a team like 4U Home Inspections.
 Individuals are often so busy looking at homes that they don’t necessarily have time to answer questions after the fact or keep up their education.
 4U Home Inspections is unique in that they have multiple inspectors who they can educate and they have a full-time in-house answering system.
 That makes things more convenient for both the homebuyer and the Realtor.

-There are four reasons I prefer to work with 4U Home inspections:&nbsp;**experience, education, convenience, and safety.**&nbsp;For our clients and our business, they’re the top inspection company we’ve ever worked with.
+There are four reasons I prefer to work with 4U Home inspections: **experience, education, convenience, and safety.** For our clients and our business, they’re the top inspection company we’ve ever worked with.
 As their slogan goes, “We enlighten, not frighten.”

 “The last thing we want to do is have somebody miss out on a great home just because they’re scared because somebody didn’t explain to them what was going on,” Alan says.
 “We educate the clients as we walk around.
 We want them to know what condition it is and what it’s going to take to keep it in that condition.”